Distributed ACID transactions

 PriorityThis priority is assigned randomly during transaction creation, when optimistic concurrency control is used.
 For a transaction running under pessimistic concurrency control, this priority is assigned a very high value.
 When a conflict is detected between two transactions, the transaction with lower priority is aborted and restarted.
 For details about concurrency control, see Explicit locking.

 TxnId, HybridTime -> primary provisional record key

-This mapping allows us to find all RocksDB records belonging to a particular transaction.
-This is
+This mapping allows us to find all provisional RocksDB records belonging to a particular

-being used when cleaning up committed or aborted transactions.
-Note that because multiple RocksDB
+transaction.
+This is used when cleaning up committed or aborted transactions.
+Note that

 .1, etc. in